Happy National Dog Day: Here are 10 heroic dogs to celebrate

 On Saturday 26th August it’s National Dog Day, a day to celebrate all dog breeds because, let’s face it, dogs are great and deserve dog days!

-It’s said that dogs are man’s best friend, providing unconditional love, support and loyalty to many.
+It’s said that dogs are man’s best friend and provide unconditional love, support and loyalty to many.
 They always try to do their best to please you, and always keep you smiling.
 They provide comfort at times of need, companionship on cosy nights in – and they’ll never judge you!

 So, in honour of National Dog Day, we’ve compiled a list of eight incredible dogs and their amazingly heroic stories: